alexklibisz/bdv2s3/README.md

       # Cron schedule for running the backup.
       - BACKUP_CRON_EXPRESSION=0 8 * * *

+      # Encryption key for encrypting the backup.
+      # The backup is encrypted with gpg.
+      - ENCRYPTION_KEY=***

+      # Containers matching this label will be stopped during the backup.
+      - STOP_CONTAINERS_LABEL=bdv2s3.some-arbitrary-key

-      # The bucket containing your backups.
+      # The bucket where backups are stored.
       - AWS_S3_BUCKET=my-volume-backup-bucket

-      # The prefix for each backup object.
+      # The prefix for each backup object in S3.
       # The suffix is the $(date +%Y%m%d%H%M%S).tar.gz.gpg.
       # e.g., my-volume-20221217164419.tar.gz.gpg
       - AWS_S3_KEY_PREFIX=my-volume-